rg63-itis/imrhythm/content/authors/admin/_index.md

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---

 IMRhythm Goyal, an enthusiast in leadership and technology domain, with over 11+ years of experience in IT industry.
-My interests are in areas of Leadership, Mentorship, Automation, Reliability, Security and Individual Finance Management.
+My interests are in areas of Leadership, Mentorship, Self Management, Automation, Reliability, Security and Individual Finance Management.
 Currently working as a Product Assurance Manager in one of a World's Leading Font Company, leading Squads of Security Enggineering, Security Analyst, Site Reliabilty, Product Opperation and IT Operation.

 In my free time I am either reading [**books**](https://www.goodreads.com/review/list/141080998-rg63-itis?shelf=read) or watching movies.